Ectodermal Dysplasia

 Background

-The ectodermal dysplasias (EDs) comprise a large, heterogeneous group of inherited disorders that are defined by primary defects in the development of 2 or more tissues derived from embryonic ectoderm.
-The tissues primarily involved are the skin and its appendages (hair follicles, eccrine glands, sebaceous glands, and, nails) and teeth.
-Although Thurnam published the first report of a patient with ectodermal dysplasia in 1848, the term ectodermal dysplasia was not coined until 1929 by Weech.
-[1]
+The ectodermal dysplasias are a large, heterogeneous group of inherited disorders that are defined by primary defects in the development of two or more tissues derived from embryonic ectoderm.
+The tissues primarily involved are the skin and its appendages (hair follicles, eccrine glands, sebaceous glands, nails) and the teeth.
+Although Thurnam published the first report of a patient with ectodermal dysplasia in 1848, it was not until 1929 that Weech coined the term ectodermal dysplasia.

 The ectodermal dysplasias are congenital, diffuse, and nonprogressive.
-To date, more than 192 distinct disorders have been described.
-The most common ectodermal dysplasias are X-linked recessive hypohidrotic ectodermal dysplasia (Christ-Siemens-Touraine syndrome), as shown in the image below, and hidrotic ectodermal dysplasia (Clouston syndrome).
+To date, more than 180 distinct forms of ectodermal dysplasia have been described on the basis of phenotype or inheritance pattern.
+[1] The most common ectodermal dysplasias are X-linked recessive hypohidrotic ectodermal dysplasia (XL-HED or Christ-Siemens-Touraine syndrome; see the image below) and hidrotic ectodermal dysplasia (Clouston syndrome).

-A newborn boy with anhidrotic/hypohidrotic ectoder A newborn boy with anhidrotic/hypohidrotic ectodermal dysplasia syndrome showing generalized fine scaling and a history of intermittent fever.
+Newborn boy with anhidrotic/hypohidrotic ectodermaNewborn boy with anhidrotic/hypohidrotic ectodermal dysplasia syndrome showing generalized fine scaling and history of intermittent fever.

-Current classification of ectodermal dysplasias is based on clinical features.
-Pure ectodermal dysplasias are manifested by defects in ectodermal structures alone, while ectodermal dysplasia syndromes are defined by the combination of ectodermal defects in association with other anomalies.
+Classification of ectodermal dysplasias has generally been based on clinical features.
+Pure ectodermal dysplasias are manifested by defects in ectodermal structures alone, whereas ectodermal dysplasia syndromes are defined by the combination of ectodermal defects in association with other anomalies.
+However, research has been tending in the direction of classification based on genetic factors.
+[1, 2] (See Presentation, Classification.)

-Several ectodermal dysplasia syndromes may manifest in association with midfacial defects, mainly cleft lip, cleft palate, or both.
-The 3 most commonly recognized entities are (1) ectodermal dysplasia, ectrodactyly, and clefting (EEC) syndrome [10] ; (2) Hay-Wells syndrome or ankyloblepharon, ectodermal dysplasia, and cleft lip/palate (AEC) syndrome; and (3) Rapp-Hodgkin syndrome, all of which are caused by mutations in the TP63 gene.
-See the images below.
+Several ectodermal dysplasia syndromes may manifest in association with midfacial defects (mainly cleft lip, cleft palate, or both).
+The following are the three most commonly recognized entities, all of which are caused by mutations in the TP63 gene:

 Pathophysiology